-Large-scale modernization of traditional systems in the emerging economies and increasing instances of warfare and border disputes in the countries, such as India, China, and South Korea are driving the demand in Asia Pacific.
-The need for providing personal protection to ground troops in the region, in addition to investments by different governments for acquiring arms and personal protection equipment, is expected to improve the growth prospects of the regional market.
+Large-scale modernization of traditional systems in emerging economies and increasing instances of warfare and border disputes in the Asia Pacific countries such as India, China, and South Korea are driving the demand for body armors in Asia Pacific.
+Need for providing personal protection to ground troops in the region, in addition to investments by different governments to acquire arms and personal protection equipment, is expected to improve the growth prospects for the regional market.

 Key players dominating the market include Aegis Engineering Ltd.; AR500 Armor; BAE Systems; Ballistic Body Armor Pty; Craig International Ballistics Pty Ltd.; Ceradyne, Inc.; Hellweg International; Kejo Limited Company; Pacific Safety Products; Point Blank Enterprises, Inc.; and Safariland, LLC.

 Industry players are emphasizing on developing lightweight and hi-tech bodysuits for delivering enhanced comfort, flexibility, and performance.
 Tactical Assault Light Operator Suit (TALOS) is a prominent example of hi-tech personal safety armor.
 It has been adopted by the United States Special Operations Command (USSOCOM).